 How Does Masterworks Work?

 Masterworks purchases works of art from a list of artists determined by their proprietary algorithm.
 Masterworks target appreciation for each artwork is between 9% to 15%.

 Once it purchases the art, Masterworks registers the art with the SEC and issues shares in $20 increments.
-Investors on the Masterworks platform can then own a portion of an artwork, usually with an investment minimum of $1,000.
+Investors on the Masterworks platform can then own a portion of an artwork with no minimum investment.
 Masterworks limits the total investor share to no more than 10%.

 The target holding period is between 3 to 7 years.
 When it comes time to sell the artwork, the new buyer with his or her new price must be approved by a majority shareholder vote.